 Runs quietly.
 Advertised mold protection actually works.
 The vertical design doesn’t take up much space.
 A movable spout helps direct vapor where you want it.

 Tricky to clean and reassemble.

 Works with Vicks VapoPads.
 Effective control over humidity levels through a knob.
 No difficulties filling and cleaning.
 Humidifies a small space well for such a compact device.

 Doesn’t last through the night on high.
-Humming noise that's tolerable for most.
+Produces a humming noise that's tolerable for most.

 Compact size.
 Holds 2 liters of water without leaking.
 Very quiet.
 Automatically shuts off when empty.
 Easy to operate and fill.
-Does not require filter change.
+Does not require filter changes.
 Includes a lifetime warranty.

 Some reviewers said it was difficult to clean.